DiveGearAdvice.comUpdated June 2026

 The 3mm Sweet Spot

 A 3mm full wetsuit is the Hawaiian diver's standard.
-It provides enough warmth for comfortable 60-minute dives in 74-80°F water, slight sun protection on boat rides, and minor abrasion protection on lava rock entries.
+It delivers enough warmth for comfortable 60-minute dives in 74-80°F water, slight sun protection on boat rides, and minor abrasion protection on lava rock entries.

 Some local divers use a 3mm shorty in summer, switching the bottom half for a pair of dive leggings.
 Others prefer a full suit year-round for consistency.
 A 5mm is rarely necessary unless you run cold, plan extended dives beyond 60 minutes, or regularly dive below 80 feet where thermoclines can drop temperatures a few degrees.